Domain Name Rights Protection Mechanisms & ICANN Developments

 Turner Broadcasting System

-Mr. Williams leads Turner’s digital enforcement and domain-name efforts, including all of Turner’s domain-name advocacy at ICANN.
-He is Chair of the INTA Internet Committee’s Subcommittee on ICANN Compliance, and formerly served on the ICANN Working Group responsible for developing accreditation standards for WHOIS privacy and proxy service providers.Close
+Mr. Williams is Senior Counsel at Turner, which owns and operates more than 100 news and entertainment networks and businesses around the world, including CNN, TNT, TBS, TCM, truTV, Cartoon Network, adult swim, and Bleacher Report.
+As part of his role, he leads Turner’s digital-enforcement and domain-name efforts, including all of Turner’s domain-name advocacy at ICANN.
+Mr. Williams is the Co-Vice-chair of the INTA Internet Committee, and formerly served on the ICANN Working Group responsible for developing accreditation standards for WHOIS privacy and proxy service providers.Close